dastrzelecka/challenge_portfolio_DorStr/README.md

 #### Bugs found in the application

 * Login Issues:
 Difficulty logging in using Mozilla Firefox and Google Chrome with valid usernames and passwords.
-(Solved in Chrome using incognito mode).
+(Correct login in Chrome using incognito mode).

 * Form Validation Issues:
 Input validation issues, such as allowing special characters in player names, future dates of birth, and accepting negative numbers as weight.